 Back in the days before Asperger's Syndrome and autism were known disorders, those who fell into the autism spectrum were often mistaken for sociopaths due to lack of outward emotions/displaying inappropriate emotions (e.g. John Elder Robison was chided for smiling when he heard of the death of another child when in fact he was relieved that it hadn't been him that died).
 This can obviously create a bit of a problem; humans are easily put off byweird asocial behavior and may think "sociopath" instead of "Aspergers."

 Basically the two disorders are usually polar opposites in this particular respect.
 People with Asperger's are generally more compassionate and get distressed by other people's pain, but have problems showing it in a natural manner.
 Most have a strong conscience.
+And an inability to tell a convincing lie to save their life is another common trait.
 The favored popular-culture consummate liar sociopath on the other hand tends to systematically misdirect, manipulate, fake caring mannerisms, etc, without any outward minor twitch/sign that they are doing so, or get intensely sadistic.

 As in the case of Dexter Morgan in the original book.
 People with Asperger's do have emotions, but the way they feel/express them are very different than everyone else.
 It's as if their feelings are running in Linux (or one of its many, many derivatives) while everyone else is running Windows or Mac OS X. Because of this, things get askew during the translation, sometimes funny, other times, horrible (see the John Elder example above.)

 Lack of Imagination.
 Related to No Sense Of Humour above, it is frequently reported that Aspergics have little to no imagination, but this is verging on Critical Research Failure; there's a (fairly popular) theory that Aspergics have excellent imaginations.
-What they lack is Social Imagination; the ability to grasp that not everybody feels the same way.
-It requires 'imagining' what another person is feeling, since you can't know for certain.
-To an Aspergic this is logical because you're not them, and it's rooted in their difficulty to recognise emotions in others.
-Combined with their literal thinking and tendency to spend time more alone, this makes it tough to play 'Let's Pretend' games like 'Doctor and Nurse' and 'Mum and Dad', games which involve more obvious displays of imagination.
+What they lack (and probably what the reports in question mean by Aspergics having no imagination) is Social Imagination; i.e., the ability to grasp that not everybody feels the same way.
+It requires "imagining" what another person is feeling, since you can't know for certain.
+To an Aspergic, this is logical because you're not them, and it's rooted in their difficulty to recognize emotions in others.
+Combined with their literal thinking and tendency to spend time more alone, this makes it tough to play "let's pretend"-type games like "Doctor and Nurse" and "Mom and Dad"; that is, games which involve more obvious displays of imagination.
 This lack of social imagination leads to them making meticulous plans which sadly don't allow for others' difference of opinions, or random events.
-To pretend the world could be other than you see it as is inconceivable; the bus schedule says it will be there at 12.
-How can that not be so?
+To pretend the world could be other than you see it as is inconceivable; the bus schedule says it will be there at 12 — how can that not be so?
 And now we need a new plan.
 Fortunately Aspergics can make up new plans so quickly with their logical thinking that they sometimes seem to be planning on the fly.